Saillogger/signalk-saillogger/README.md

 # Saillogger
-Saillogger is a fully automated and maintenance-free marine log book and monitoring solution built by boaters for boaters.
+Saillogger is a fully automated and maintenance-free marine logbook and monitoring solution built by boaters for boaters.

 Saillogger automatically logs the details of your trips.
 These include track, speed, distance, wind speed, etc. Each trip is automatically detected and logged without requiring you take any action like starting or stopping a trip.
 It builds and maintains a digital memory for you and your boat.